SonDo580/facebook-clone/README.md

 1. **Implemented**

-- (BE) Authentication: registration and login.
+- (BE) Authentication: register, login, logout.
 - (BE) User management: get user info, update user info, delete account
 - (BE) Follow and unfollow people.
-- (BE) Friend: friend list, friend request list, send/receive/cancel/accept/reject friend requests, unfriend.
+- (BE) Friend: friend list, friend request list, send/cancel/accept/reject friend requests, unfriend.
 - (BE) Post: create/get/update/delete post, post list, react to post.
+- (FE) Register and Login forms, frontend validation

 2. **In progress**

+- (FE) Building the UI for the Home page

+3. **Todo**

-- (FE) User authentication, Registration and Login form.
+- (FE) Integrate with BE
-- (BE) Comment: add/edit/delete comment, comment list, react to comment.
+- (BE) Comment: add/edit/delete comment, comment list, react and reply to comment.

 ## Technologies Used